-6. Deed restrictions, the language of which is propagated from one subdivision to the next, invariably contain one of two general types of provisions with respect to antennas: they either prohibit outdoor antennas completely, or they subject all such structures to the prior approval of the homeowners’ association (HOA).
-In the latter case, there are invariably no standards governing whether HOA approval might be given or withheld.
-There is no negotiation possible with the HOA and therefore no contractual element at all.
-A person seeking to purchase a residence in a deed restricted community containing the latter type language, even if he or she is aware of the terms of the CC&Rs applicable to the subdivision, cannot know when the property is purchased whether or not a proposed antenna will or will not be approved.
-In ARRL’s extensive experience, the answer to a request made by a landowner of an HOA for approval of any antenna is invariably in the negative.
-The reason for the negative response is that it is the safest course of action for the HOA to take: No matter how insignificant the aesthetic impact of a proposed Amateur Radio antenna installation might be, the safest thing for a homeowners’ association to do is to deny approval for the antenna, rather than risk criticism from another homeowner.
+6. The language of modern deed restrictions which is propagated from one subdivision to the next, usually contains one of two general types of provisions with respect to antennas: either they prohibit outdoor antennas completely, or they subject all such structures to the prior approval of the homeowners’ association (HOA).
+In the latter case, there are generally no standards governing whether HOA approval might be given or withheld.
+There is no individual negotiation possible over these deed restrictions and therefore no contractual element at all.
+A person seeking to purchase a residence in a deed restricted community containing the latter type language, even if he or she is aware of the terms of the CC&Rs applicable to the subdivision, cannot know whether or not a prospective antenna installation will or will not be approved.
+In ARRL’s extensive experience, the answer to a request made by a landowner of an HOA for approval of any antenna is ifrequently in the negative.
+The most likely reason for the negative response is that it is the safest course of action for the HOA to take in order to avoid criticism from another homeowner.

-7. Often, therefore and ever-increasingly, because of the intensive proliferation of antenna-preclusive private land use regulations, a licensed radio Amateur must purchase property in a deed restricted community and suffer a complete prohibition on Amateur Radio operation due to the covenant language itself or the completely subjective and arbitrary determination of a homeowner’s association or that association’s architectural control committee as to whether an Amateur Radio station can be operated at all from the licensee’s home.
+7. Due to the ever-increasing proliferation of antenna-preclusive private land use regulations, a licensed radio Amateur frequently has no choice but to purchase property in a deed restricted community and suffer a complete prohibition on Amateur Radio operation due to the covenant language or an arbitrary and subjective determination by the governing HOA.
 With the prevalence of private land use regulations currently, there is most often no choice in the matter.
-Radio amateurs are increasingly precluded entirely from installing and maintaining any outdoor antenna at all.
-In an otherwise vibrant, growing public service avocation, the Amateur Service as a whole is facing “death by a thousand cuts.”
-The Commission has acknowledged that private land use regulations are used as a means of precluding the use of outdoor antennas.
+Indeed, the Commission historically has acknowledged that private land use regulations are used as a means of precluding the use of outdoor antennas.
 See, Preemption of Local Zoning Regulation of Satellite Earth Stations and In re Implementation of Section 207 of the Telecommunications Act of 1996; Restrictions on Over-the-Air Reception Devices: Television Broadcast Service and Multichannel Multipoint Distribution Service; 11 FCC Rcd.
 19276, 19301, at fn 12 (1996), [“(r)estrictive covenants are … used by homeowners’ associations to prevent property owners within the association from installing antennas.”].

-8. There has been shown overwhelming bipartisan support and guidance to the Commission from the United States Congress during the past five years for the relief requested herein.
-The specific language for the single rule change proposed in the attached Appendix represents a full and complete accommodation reached (at the urging of House and Senate members of the respective committees of jurisdiction) between ARRL and the Community Associations Institute (CAI), the only national association representing HOAs.
-That accommodation resulted in CAI’s and ARRL’s written expressions of support for Federal legislation containing the provisions proposed herein in Appendix A. That legislation was passed unanimously by the House of Representatives four separate times and it has the support of the Senate Commerce Committee and the current Administration.
+8. There has been a showing of substantial bipartisan support in the United States Congress during the past five years for the relief requested which provides guidance to the Commission herein.
+Legislation under consideration by Congress was passed unanimously by the House of Representatives four separate times and has the support of the Senate Commerce Committee and the current Administration.